 Judge Warren was appointed to the Oakland Circuit Court in December 2002, and elected to office in 2004 and 2006.
 He is a graduate of the University of Michigan Law School (Juris Doctor Degree, Cum Laude) and Wayne State University (Bachelor of Arts Honors History).
 He was previously a Michigan Supreme Court Judicial Clerk (Justice Dorothy Comstock Riley); practicing attorney with experience in appellate work and litigation; corporations, securities, mergers and education; Executive Director and counsel for The New Common School Foundation; and Member of the State Board of Education 1999-2002.
 He is a board member of several nonprofit education-related organizations, and is the co-Creator of Patriot Week (PatriotWeek.com).

 Judge Warren is the Court’s sponsor of the Electronic Data Management System (EDMS), and was the Court’s pilot eFiling judge.
-Nearly all new civil cases are required to be eFiled.
+Now nearly all of his civil cases are required to be eFiled.
 If your case is an eFiling case, please become aware of, and comply with, the eFiling requirements.

 The Case Management Office issues a standard scheduling order for all cases.
 All adjournment and extension requests must be made by motion and generally will be scheduled for hearing on motion day (oral argument is often dispensed on such motions).
 The Court also uses a final pre-trial order that includes additional processes and dates over and above the standard scheduling order.
 Motions for summary disposition are scheduled pursuant to a separate order, see infra.

 Motions and Motion Day